JonnyTran/OpenOmics/README.md

 # TCGAMultiOmics

-This Python package provide a series of tool to download, integrate, and query multi-omics TCGA data.
-The TCGA data is downloaded from TCGA-Assembler.
+This Python package provide a series of tool to integrate and query the genomics, transcriptomics, proteomics, and clinical TCGA data.
+By providing a series of data manipulation tools, TCGAMultiOmics facilitaties pan-cancer bioinformatics analysis.
+The TCGA multi-omics data is downloaded from TCGA-Assembler.

+# Install Guide: "pip install git+https://github.com/JonnyTran/TCGAMultiOmics"

 Load all multi-omics TCGA data from a given folder_path with the following folder structure:

     folder_path/
         clinical/
-            genome.wustl.edu_biospecimen_sample.txt (optional)
+            genome.wustl.edu_biospecimen_sample.txt (optional, not used)
             nationwidechildrens.org_clinical_drug.txt
             nationwidechildrens.org_clinical_patient.txt
         gene_exp/